The Perfect One Day in Seville, Spain | Easy, Walkable Itinerary

 Stroll along Rio Guadalquivir + Torre del Oro

 Once you’ve walked through the Maria Luisa Park, you will reach the bank of Rio Guadalquivir, Guadalquivir River.
-Standing parallel to Calle Betis, one of Seville’s most picturesque and colorful streets, walking along this river is one of the best things to do.
+Standing parallel to Calle Betis, one of Seville’s most picturesque and colorful streets, walking along this river is one of the best things to do in Seville.

 Besides the picturesque street, this is a great spot to surround you with the best vibes, as people go on their runs, others are dancing at nearby bars, and others are either biking or paddle-boarding.